mediasanctuary/air-justice-lab/AJL2025/Getting-Started.md

 The Environmental Protection Agency (EPA) has created and updated corrective functions that process and clean raw data from PurpleAir.
 The full papers are available within the [assets folder](https://github.com/mediasanctuary/air-justice-lab/tree/AJL-Spring-2025/AJL2025/assets).

-Interns at the Air Justice Lab are also working on and testing their own corrective function that is a linear regression.
+The Air Justice Lab is also working on and testing their own corrective function.
 The EPA's function will be used for analysis - this side project is being worked on in order to increase understanding over how the EPA's functions were built.

 ### Interpreting and Analyzing Data from PurpleAir
 PurpleAir's [interactive map](https://map.purpleair.com/air-quality-standards-us-epa-aqi?opt=%2F1%2Flp%2Fa10%2Fp604800%2FcC0#2.09/47.3/-65.83) automatically uses their readings of PM2.5 and calculates the corresponding AQI.
 However, when pulling sets of data, there isn't a built-in calculator.